God Defend New Zealand: History and performance

 "God Defend New Zealand" was written as a poem in the 1870s by Irish-born, Victorian-raised immigrant Thomas Bracken of Dunedin.
 A competition to compose music for the poem was held in 1876 by The Saturday Advertiser and judged by three prominent Melbourne musicians, with a prize of ten guineas.
 The winner of the competition was the Vandemonian-born John Joseph Woods of Lawrence, Otago, who composed the melody in a single sitting the evening after finding out about the competition.
 The song was first performed at the Queen's Theatre, Princes Street in Dunedin, on Christmas Day, 1876.
 In February 1878, sheet music was published.

 A Māori version of the song was produced in 1878 by Thomas Henry Smith of Auckland, a judge in the Native Land Court, on request of Premier George Edward Grey.
 A copy of the Māori lyrics, using Aotearoa for its title, was printed in Otago newspapers in October 1878.
-In Smith's original text the word "whakarangona" was used to translate 'hear', rather than the modern "whakarongona".

 In 1897, Premier Richard Seddon presented a copy of words and music to Queen Victoria.
 The song became increasingly popular during the early 20th century, and in 1940 the New Zealand government bought the copyright and made it New Zealand's 'national hymn' in time for that year's centennial celebrations.
-It was used at the British Empire Games from 1950 onwards, and first used at the Olympics during the 1972 Summer Olympics in Munich.
+It was used at the British Empire Games from 1950 onwards, and first used at the Olympics during the 1952 Summer Olympics, when both it and God Save the King was played following Yvette Williams' victory in the 1952 long jump.
+It next played during the 1972 Summer Olympics in Munich.
 Following the performance at the Munich games, a campaign began to have the song adopted as the national anthem.